afinetooth/unity/README.md

 ## How it works:

-* Adds a new collection object to your projects, UnityCollection.
+* Adds a new collection object to your projects, **UnityCollection**.
 * Supports construction of form elements with standard Rails FormHelpers and FormOptionsHelpers.
-* Provides an instance method of UnityCollection--closest_to--for selecting the most appropriate value in the new unit system.
+* Provides an instance method of UnityCollection, **closest_to**, for selecting the most appropriate value in the new unit system.

 ## Installation